|Guide||♦||1 Triplog||1 Topic|

-This hike is the completion of an effort to connect White Canyon from two different directions the northeast and from the south.
-Initially, I hiked in to White Canyon from the northeast (Official trail in HAZ by Grasshopper as White Canyon Upper - SW Approach FR319).
-As Grasshopper describes, the approach from the northeast takes you to the top of the valley with some fantastic views of White Canyon.
-Further investigation showed a number of approaches from the south from Battle Axe Road, but no routes that connected to the top of the ridge where the approach from the northeast ended.
-The track described below is the result of a combined effort with George from Solera, who recorded the initial track.
+This hike is the completion of an effort to connect White Canyon from two different directions, the northeast, and the south.
+Initially, I hiked into White Canyon from the northeast (Official trail in HAZ by Grasshopper as White Canyon Upper - SW Approach FR319).
+As Grasshopper describes, the northeast approach takes you to the top of the valley with some fantastic views of White Canyon.
+Further investigation showed several approaches from the south from Battle Axe Road, but no routes connected to the top of the ridge where the northeast approach ended.
+The track described below results from a combined effort with George from Solera, who recorded the initial track.

-The accompanying GPS track is helpful in picking the right general area, but in places may not have followed the best line, as it is easy to miss the trail.
+The accompanying GPS track helps pick the right general area, but it may not follow the best line in places.
 The GPS track does become very helpful in knowing where to leave the creek to go up to the top of the valley to the right.

-The hike in on the first 1.1 miles is on a travelled road, mainly used by off road vehicles.
-It passes a spring which has been fixed up with a pipe coming out of the ground keeping a pool filled.
+The hike in on the first 1.1 miles is on a traveled road, mainly used by off-road vehicles.
+It passes a fixed up spring with a pipe coming out of the ground keeping a pool filled.
 Later I was told that this spring is warm water, although I didn't think to feel it at the time.
-As you hike in on the road the cliffs to the side become more rugged and impressive.
+As you hike in on the road, the cliffs to the side become more rugged and impressive.

 Where the creek bed separates into two, the road follows one, and the track takes the other as you work your way up the creek.
 About 0.2 miles from the road, you are likely to encounter a registration stand.
-This registration stand is located in a remote location, and contains a surprising number of entries.
-It seems likely that a number of hikers going up the creek bed would miss the registration completely.
+This registration stand is located in a remote location and contains a surprising number of entries.
+It seems likely that some hikers going up the creek bed would miss the registration completely.

-As you work your way up the creek, you will encounter all sizes of boulders some of which will test your scrambling skills, but none of which required any special skills other than picking the easiest route.
-A trail can be found for much of the way, but it will disappear from time to time particularly where the trail is right in the bottom of the creek.
+As you work your way up the creek, you will encounter all sizes of boulders, some of which will test your scrambling skills, but none of which required any special skills other than picking the easiest route.
+A trail can be found for much of the way, but it will disappear from time to time, particularly where the trail is right at the bottom of the creek.

 After about 3 miles from the parking spot, you will come to a waterfall (likely dry) on your right.
 This is where you leave the creek bed and turn uphill.
-At first, this will appear to be impossible to scramble, but if you look closely at the left hand side, you can begin to see a path, and as you work your way up, you find that it is indeed not that difficult to scramble.
+At first, this will appear to be impossible to scramble, but if you look closely at the left-hand side, you can begin to see a path, and as you work your way up, you find that it is indeed not that difficult to scramble.
 If you use a series of switchbacks, the otherwise very steep track can be made much easier.
-Initially, we thought that it might be ok going up, but could be difficult to descend later, but descending turned out to be relatively easy as well.
-As a comparison, those familiar with the hike to the Picket Post summit will find this route by the waterfall slightly easier and much shorter duration.
+Initially, we thought that it might be ok going up, but it could be challenging to descend later, but descending turned out to be relatively easy as well.
+Compared to the hike up to Picket Post summit, those familiar with that hike will find this route by the waterfall slightly easier and much shorter duration.

 Once at the top, we returned the same way we came.
 For hikers in this area for the first time, I would encourage you to go further to the north along the edge of the valley to take as many scenic lookout points as time allows.
-If transportation can be worked out to combine this track with the one called White Canyon Upper - SW Approach FR319, a very good outing can be had by hiking from one trailhead to the other.
+If transportation can be worked out to combine this track with the one called White Canyon Upper - SW Approach FR319, an excellent outing can be had by hiking from one trailhead to the other.

 This hike is listed as One-Way.